tdviet/Keystone-VOMS-client/README.md

 # Keystone-VOMS-client

 This script will generated Keystone token from VOMS proxy certificate.
-No installation required.
+Little python script is created for solving problem with curl on Redhat-based distribution.

-Just download and execute the script on the machine with your Grid certificate (voms-proxy-* command should be available there).
+Just execute the script keystone-voms.sh on the machine with your Grid certificate (voms-proxy-* command should be available there).

-RedHat-based distribution may have problems with curl command due to NSS library